 Current estimates, although subject to Client behaviours, are that the costs for returning Client Money will be up to 11% of the CMP.
-However, this percentage cost should be reduced significantly by the application of any unclaimed Client Money at the time of the Hard Bar Date (further detail included at section 4.8.2).
+However, this percentage cost should be reduced by the application of any unclaimed Client Money at the time of the Hard Bar Date.